-, C aroor & Tochni ical Education GE NAME: & Technical Education Kishwaukee College FISCA L YEAR IN REVIEW: FY 2017 PROGRAM M IDENTIFICAT TION INFORMATION PROGRAM TITLE DEGREE OR CERT TOTAL CREDIT HOURS 6-DIGIT CIP CODE LIST ALL CERTIFICATE PROGRAMS THAT ARE STACKABLE WITHIN THE PARENT DEGREE #451 Computer Programming Cert 27 11.0201 Parent #437 Computer Programming or Web Development Options - #451 Computer Programming Cert #454 Web Development Cert. • cates and/or other stackable credentials within ciently address all questions regarding each edential.
+Career & Technical Education College Name: Kishwaukee College Fiscal Year in Review: FY 2017 PROGRAM IDENTIFICATION INFORMATION Program Title DEGREE OR CERT TOTAL CREDIT HOURS 6-DIGIT CIP CODE LIST ALL CERTIFICATE PROGRAMS THAT ARE STACKABLE WITHIN THE PARENT DEGREE #452 Microcomputer Applications Cert 20.5 11.0601 Address all fields in the template.
+If there are certificates and/or other stackable credentials within the program, please be sure to specify and sufficiently address all questions regarding each stackable credential.
 Program Objectives What are the overarching objectives/goals of the program?
 Develop software and/or hardware applications.
 Demonstrate an understanding of terminology and core concepts.
-Test, debug, maintain, and improve the performance of software/hardware systems.
 Comply with industry standards, laws, and ethics.
 Demonstrate the use of software/hardware tools to accomplish tasks.
-To what extent are these objectives being achieved? courses over benchmarks. n assessing sub-components of the goals in several several years now.
-Most have met or exceeded their Course modifications and re-assessment have been enchmarks have not been met.
+Demonstrate professional communication skills and the ability to work in a team.
+To what extent are these objectives being achieved?
+We have been assessing sub-components of the goals in several courses over several years now.
+Most have met or exceeded their benchmarks.
+Course modifications and re-assessment have been made when benchmarks have not been met.
 Past Program Review Action What action was reported last time the program was reviewed?
 Done: Work on getting student feedback, rework web certificate, review and update curriculum Not done due to declining enrollment: Hire additional faculty, promote seminar courses Ongoing: Promote women in technology (50% increase in student percentage since 2012), work on distinguishing which degree options are being pursued CTE PROGRAM REVIEW ANALYSIS Complete the following fields and provide concise information where applicable.
 Please do not insert full data sets but summarize the data to completely answer the questions.
 Concise tables displaying this data may be attached.
 The review will be sent back if any of the below fields are left empty or inadequate information is provided.
-List all pre-requisites for this program (courses, placement scores, etc.). placement te ermediate Algebra II; Appropriate mathematics st score or MAT 086 Intermediate Algebra II or MAT diate Algebra;
+List all pre-requisites for the program (courses, placeme etc.).
+N/A